 Mr. Ramos participated in SHPEP in 2019 at the University of Louisville.
 He studied industrial microbiology at the University of Puerto Rico - Mayaguez.
-Today, he is a first year pharmacy student at the University of Tennessee Health Science Center.
+Today, he is a pharmacy student at the University of Tennessee Health Science Center.

 Mr. Ramos participated in SHPEP in 2019 at the University of Louisville.
 He studied industrial microbiology at the University of Puerto Rico – Mayaguez.
-Today, he is a first year pharmacy student at the University of Tennessee Health Science Center.
+Today, he is a pharmacy student at the University of Tennessee Health Science Center.

 What path did you take when you first started college?